instadeepai/Mava/jax_distribution/README.md

 ## When using accelerators
-For different accelerators it is required to install the correct version of Jax for that accelerator after following the above instructions.
-Please run the following command in either your python virtual environment or conda environment.
+For different accelerators it is required to install the correct version of JAX for that accelerator after following the above instructions.
+Please run the appropriate command in either your python virtual environment or conda environment.

 ### When using a TPU
 ```